 Divergence Stock Trading Setups

-To spot this trading setup find two chart points at which stock price makes a new swing high or a new swing low but the MACD indicator does not, indicating a divergence between stock price and momentum.
+To spot this trading setup find two chart points at which stocks price makes a new swing high or a new swing low but the MACD indicator does not, indicating a divergence between stocks price and momentum.

-In the stock trading chart below we identify two chart points, point A and point B (swing highs).
-These two points form an M-shape on the stock price chart.
+In the stock chart below we identify two chart points, point A and point B (swing highs).
+These two points form an M-shape on the stocks price chart.

 Then using MACD indicator we check the highs made by the MACD, these are the highs that are directly below Chart points A and B.

-We then draw one line on the Stock chart and another line on the MACD indicator.
+We then draw one line on the Stocks chart and another line on the MACD indicator.

 Drawing Divergence Stock Trading Lines